apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 - In Java client, the `MessageId send(byte[] message)` return `MessageId` for users.
 To make sure the API of C++/Go/Python consistent with Java.
 In Pulsar 2.4.2, we add new `send()` interface, return the `MessageID` to the user.

+- Some of the background consumer tasks are being started in the ConsumerImpl constructor though these are not being cancelled if the consumer creation fails, leaving active refs to these objects.
+In Pulsar 2.4.2, ensure consumer background tasks are cancelled after subscribe failures.

+- Currently it's not possible to delete topics when there is a regex consumer attached to them.
+The reason is that the regex consumer will immediately reconnect and cause the topic to be re-created.
+In pulsar 2.4.2, we allow for topic deletions with regex consumers, details as follows:
+    - Added a flag in CommandSubscribe so that a regex consumer will never trigger the creation of a topic.
+    - Subscribing to a non-existing topic, will give a specific error, that the consumer will interpret as a permanent failure and thus will stop retrying.

+- There's a bug in how user metadata is attached to a block that if the user doesn't specify both the region and the endpoint, offloading will throw an exception, as you can't add a null value to an immutable map.
+In Pulsar 2.4.2, change elides null to the empty string in these cases, so that offloading can continue.

 ## Conclusion